 When the church closed in 2011 the organ was sold to a keen organ collector in Germany.
 A specialist team arrived and dismantled the organ, including the organ seat and wooden screen.
 It was then taken to Germany where it was rebuilt in the collector's "Winter Garden".
 Subsequently it was sold to the protestant church in Sindelfingen near Stuttgart.

-Earlier this year we received an email from Dr Jens Schnabel telling us the organ was being installed in their church (see pictures below) and inviting any previous members of the Coleorton Methodist Church to attend the dedication service on Sunday 31 March 2019.
+In 2019 we received an email from Dr Jens Schnabel telling us the organ was being installed in their church (see pictures below) and inviting any previous members of the Coleorton Methodist Church to attend the dedication service on Sunday 31 March 2019.
 Unfortunately no-one was able to go but Rev Jacky Goaten and Denis Bird, who used to play the organ at Coleorton, sought out previous congregation members and sent a card with good wishes to the people of Sindelfingen Church.

 Email from Dr Jen Schnabel: